Skip to main content

 minute read

 Under the program, a qualifying homeowner’s property assessment is prevented from increasing for tax purposes.
-If the actual value of the home increases, the homeowner still pays property taxes on the lower value.
+This means that if a home's value increases, the homeowner will continue to pay tax on the former (lower) value.

 To be eligible for the Assessment Freeze for the Elderly and Disabled Program, individuals must meet the following qualifications:

-Have income of less than $30,423 for a single-member household (Only one individual in the household) or less than $38,029 for a multiple-member household.
+Have an income of less than $56,595 for a single-member household (Only one individual in the household) or less than $66,885 for a multiple-member household.

 • Be 65 years of age or older or disabled (as defined by the Social Security Act)

-The valuation limit for the program is $208,828 or more of full and true value, meaning that properties valued above the limit are not eligible unless the applicant has previously qualified.
+A surviving spouse may still qualify if other eligibility requirements are satisfied.
+The valuation limit for the program is $514,500 of full and true value, meaning that properties valued above the limit are not eligible unless the applicant has previously qualified.

 Applications must be submitted to your local county treasurer’s office by the April 1 deadline.
-Applications are available at your local county treasurer’s offices or can be printed from the Department of Revenue’s website at https://sddor.seamlessdocs.com/f/pt38.
-For more information, please visit https://dor.sd.gov/individuals/taxes/property-tax/relief-programs/#freeze or call us at (800) 829-9188, option 2.
+Applications are available at your local county treasurer’s office or can be printed from the Department of Revenue’s website at https://sddor.seamlessdocs.com/f/pt38.
+For more information, please visit https://dor.sd.gov/individuals/taxes/property-tax/relief-programs/#freeze or call us at (800) 829-9188 option 2.

 Recommended Articles